-From an applied perspective, knowledge of pest population immunology could be incredibly important when determining the use of an effective biological control agent as part of a sustainable pest management program.
-If certain populations were found to have high levels of protein and strong immune responses, it suggests that those populations would be more resistant or tolerant to a biological pesticide than more nutritionally-stressed populations with lower immune function.
-However, the nutrition-immunity picture is possibly further complicated, as revealed by previous findings in our laboratory(18), which suggested that protein ingestion potentially increases an individual's risk of mortality due to fungalpathogen infection, possibly because fungal-pathogens are better able to utilise the host protein-pool for growth.
-It should be noted that from an ecological and evolutionary point of view, this specific fungal pathogen association with locusts are probably relatively rare in natural field populations(48), and that other parasites and predators are probably a greater survival threat.
-However, from a pest management perspective, this is an important finding with regards to the efficacy-potential of Australia's primary registered biocontrol product against the Australian plague locust, the Metarhizium acridum fungi commercially known as Greenguard®.
+as part of a sustainable pest management programme.
+If certain populations were found to have high levels of protein and strong immune responses, it suggests that those populations would be more resistant or tolerant to a biological pesticide than more nutritionally stressed populations with lower immune function.
+However, the nutrition-immunity picture is possibly further complicated, as revealed by the previous findings in our laboratory (18), which suggested that protein ingestion potentially increases an individual's risk of mortality due to fungalpathogen infection, possibly because fungal-pathogens are better able to utilize the host protein pool for growth.
+It should be noted that from an ecological and evolutionary point of view, this specific fungal-pathogen association with locusts is probably relatively rare in natural field populations (44), and that other parasites and predators are probably a greater survival threat.
+However, from a pest management perspective, this is an important finding with regard to the efficacy potential of Australia's primary registered biocontrol product against the Australian plague locust, the Metarhizium acridum fungi commercially known as Greenguard[®].